Isiah Harwell

-Isiah James Harwell (born January 2, 2007) is an American basketball player for the Houston Cougars of the Big 12 Conference.
+Isiah James Harwell (born January 2, 2007) is an American college basketball player for the Gonzaga Bulldogs of the Pac-12 Conference.
+He previously played for the Houston Cougars.

 Early life and high school

 Harwell grew up in Pocatello, Idaho and initially attended Century High School.
 As a 5-star freshman, he averaged 18 points and eight rebounds per game.
 He helped his team reach the 4A District 5 Finals Harwell transferred to Wasatch Academy in Mount Pleasant, Utah prior to his sophomore year.
 He averaged 14.9 points and 4.7 rebounds per game during his junior season.

 Harwell is a consensus five-star recruit and one of the top players in the 2025 class, according to major recruiting services.
 He committed to play college basketball at Houston over offers from Gonzaga, Texas, and California.

 College career

 Harwell enrolled at the University of Houston in June 2025 in order to take part in the Cougars' summer practices.
+He averaged 3.6 points and 2.0 rebounds per game.
+Following the season Harwell entered the 2026 NBA draft and the transfer portal, ultimately transferring to Gonzaga.